Moduli of cubic surfaces and their anticanonical divisors: Proof of main theorems

-\begin{proof}[{Proof of Theorem \ref{thm:stableGIT}}] Let $(S,D)$ be a pair defined by equations $F$ and $H$.
+\begin{proof}[{Theorem \ref{theorem:stableGIT}}] Let $(S,D)$ be a pair defined by equations $F$ and $H$.
 Notice that Lemma \ref{lemma:realbad} tells us that $S$ being normal is a necessary condition for $(S,D)$ to be $t$-stable for any $t\in(0,1)$.
 In particular $S$ has a finite number of singularities, since it is a surface.
-By Theorem \ref{thm:unstMain}, the pair $(S,D)$ is $t$-stable if and only if for any $g\in \SL(4, \mathbb C)$ the monomials with non-zero coefficients of $(g\cdot F, g\cdot H)$ are not contained in $N^\oplus_t(\lambda, x_i)$ for any of the pairs of sets in Table~\ref{tab:maximal} ---characterized geometrically in Section~\ref{sec:sing}--- which are maximal for every given $t$, as stated in Lemma \ref{lemma:max} and Theorem \ref{thm:unstMain}.
+By Theorem \ref{theorem:unstMain}, the pair $(S,D)$ is $t$-stable if and only if for any $g\in \SL(4, \mathbb C)$ the monomials with non-zero coefficients of $(g\cdot F, g\cdot H)$ are not contained in a pair of sets $N^\oplus_t(\lambda, x_i)$ --- characterized geometrically in Section~\ref{sec:sing} --- which is maximal for every given $t$, as stated in Theorem \ref{theorem:unstMain}.
+These maximal sets can be found algorithmically \cite{VGITour, gallardo-jmg-code}.
 This is equivalent to the conditions in the statement.
 We verify the conditions for each $t\in (0,1)$.
 We will refer to the singularities of $D$ in terms of the ADE classification as in sections \ref{sec:sing} and \ref{sec:1ps}.
-These will be equivalent to the global description used in the statement of Theorem \ref{thm:stableGIT} by Table \ref{tab:cubic-curves}.
+These will be equivalent to the global description used in the statement of Theorem \ref{theorem:stableGIT} by Table \ref{tab:cubic-curves}.

 Suppose $t\in(0,\frac{1}{5})$ and $(\lambda, x_i)=(\ol_3, x_3)$.
 Then $S$ cannot have an $\boldsymbol{A}_3$ singularity or a degeneration of one.
 When $(\lambda, x_i)=(\lambda_9, x_3)$, we deduce that $S$ cannot have a $\boldsymbol{D}_4$ singularity or a degeneration of one (this condition is redundant since $\boldsymbol{D}_4$ is a degeneration of $\boldsymbol{A}_3$).
 From $(\lambda, x_i)=(\lambda_1, x_2)$ or $(\lambda, x_i)=(\ol_2, x_2)$ we deduce that if $P\in D$ then $P$ is a singular point of $S$ of type at worst $\boldsymbol{A}_1$.
 We obtain the same condition if $(\lambda, x_i)=(\lambda_2, x_1)$.
 This completes the proof when $t\in (0, \frac{1}{5})$.